Weak Fraisse categories: Introduction

 \section{Introduction}

-Infinite mathematical structures are often built by constructing chains of finite (or in some sense finitary) small ``blocks".
-For example, the random graph is typically viewed as a typical result of a random process of adding more and more vertices and edges, starting with the empty set.
+Infinite mathematical structures are often built by constructing chains of finite (or in some sense \emph{finitary}) small \emph{blocks}.
+For example, the random graph is typically viewed as the result of a random process of adding more and more vertices and edges, starting with the empty set.
 In the same manner, one can build a random metric space and any other first-order countably generated structure.
-Some of these structures have natural definitions or representations (like the random graph, first introduced by Rado~\cite{Rado}, providing an explicit formula), while some other (like the Urysohn~\cite{Urysohn} universal metric space) can be explored only by looking at their properties or investigating suitable chains leading to these ``random" objects.
-There's a lot of literature addressing random mathematical structures (including some dedicated mathematical journals).
-We would like to draw attention to another aspect of building mathematical structure from finitary blocks, addressing the question when there is a ``generic" structure, that is, one that occurs most often.
-This is strictly related to the theory of \emph{\fra\ limits}, that is, countable ultra-homogeneous structures.
+Some of these structures have natural definitions or representations (like the random graph---introduced by Rado~\cite{Rado}, providing an explicit formula), while some other (like the Urysohn universal metric space~\cite{Urysohn}) can be explored only by looking at their properties or investigating suitable chains leading to the ``random" objects.
+There is a lot of literature addressing random mathematical structures (including some dedicated journals).
+We would like to draw attention to another aspect of building structures from finitary blocks, addressing the question of existence of a \emph{generic} structure, that is, one that occurs most often.
+This is strictly related to the theory of \emph{\fra\ limits}, namely, countable ultra-homogeneous structures.